Learn to Group Ride

 Things to know ahead of time:

 This is NOT an intense workout or a difficult ride – but we ask that you have enough experience capable of a 24km/h pace for 1.5 to 2 hours, solo.

 What do I need?

 You need a road bicycle that is in good working order.
 Drop bars are preferred.
 Gravel and Cyclocross bikes are also fine.
-Tri bikes with ‘Aero’ bars can be used on group rides but a rider must not utilize the ‘Aero’ bars during the ride.
-And a good quality helmet must be worn at all times.
+A good quality helmet must be worn at all times.
 You should have appropriate clothing for the temperature and weather conditions, enough water to complete the ride and tools and spares to fix a flat.
 Lights are always suggested for the way home after an evening ride and tail lights are becoming more common during the daytime as well.

 Why Group ride?